charlesreid1/2019-snakemake-byok8s/README.md

 - is a command line utility
 - is bundled as a Python package
 - is designed to run on a Kubernetes cluster
+- can be tested locally or with Travis CI using minikube

 Snakemake functionality is provided through a command line tool called `byok8s`, so that